felipe-zapata/toolbox-test/README.md

 - Didn't add router because we only have one page
 - Didn'd add styling for each component
 - Didn't refactor the files/data endpoint to take advantage of the files/list endpoint and avoid the double request
+- Didn't create tests for the frontend service, mainly because of time